BeanEden/CRM-API-Front-and-Back-End/README.md

 ### Connection :
 You need a provided account or a superuser account to access the CRM.
-You can't register on yur own.
+You can't register on your own.

 All others endpoints/views require to be authenticated